Top HIPAA Compliance Software for Independent Practices — Honest Comparison (2026)

 If you've made it this far, here's the executive summary:

-For solo practitioners who want affordable prevention: Patient Protect ($39–99/month) offers real-time security monitoring at a fraction of competitor costs.
+For solo practitioners who want affordable prevention: Patient Protect ($39–99/month) offers real-time security monitoring built for independent providers.
+Start with the free HIPAA risk assessment to see where your practice stands today.

-For small practices who want automation: Abyde ($118/month) provides solid automated policy generation without premium pricing.
+For small practices who want automation: Abyde provides solid automated policy generation — visit their website for current pricing.

-For practices who want comprehensive DIY templates: Total HIPAA ($139/month) gives you extensive documentation tools.
+For practices who want comprehensive DIY templates: Total HIPAA gives you extensive documentation tools — visit their website for current pricing.

-For practices who want full-service support: Compliancy Group ($300+/month) offers white-glove service with dedicated coaches.
+For practices who want full-service support: Compliancy Group offers white-glove service with dedicated coaches — visit their website for current pricing.

-For multi-location practices that need to scale: AccountableHQ ($149–749/month) provides enterprise features at mid-market prices.
+For multi-location practices that need to scale: AccountableHQ provides features designed for growing organizations — visit their website for current pricing.

 Try Patient Protect Free for 14 Days

-If you're a solo practitioner or small practice looking for real-time security monitoring without enterprise pricing, see how Patient Protect works for your practice.
+If you're a solo practitioner or small practice looking for real-time security monitoring — whether alongside your current vendor or as a standalone platform — see how Patient Protect works for your practice.

-This comparison was researched and published in October 2025.
+This comparison was originally published in October 2025 and last updated in April 2026.
 I analyzed 19 HIPAA compliance platforms based on publicly available pricing, feature documentation, user reviews, and direct product testing.
 While I operate Patient Protect, I've made every effort to present competitors fairly and accurately.
-All pricing and features were verified as of publication date but may change.
+All pricing and features were verified as of the last update but may change.

 Questions about this comparison? info@patient-protect.com